 [circa-2004 WalMart expanded into SuperCenter in 2010]

 Washington State's Costco chain, whose stores carry food and general merchandise, has also established a shopping mall presence over the past few years.
-Earlier mall-based locations were mallway-connected...or IN-MALL (+) in format.
-However, the newer norm seems to be for Costco to purchase and raze an existing (and vacant) department store and replace it with an outparcel -or AT-MALL (#)- operation, with no interior mallway connection.
+Earlier mall-based locations were mallway-connected.
+However, the newer norm seems to be for Costco to purchase and raze an existing (and vacant) department store and replace it with a freestanding Costco, with no interior mall connection.

 COSTCO-ANCHORED SHOPPING MALLS:

-Minnesota's Target chain has also adapted its food-selling SuperTarget store model into a mall-based format.
-Stores can be of the IN-MALL (+) type or be AT-MALL; freestanding or mall-connected, without a connection with the interior mallway (#).
+Minnesota's Target chain has also adapted its food-selling SuperTarget model into a mall-based format.
+Stores are, more often than not, freestanding, with no mallway connection.